JMLR Information for Authors

 - Declaration of possible conflicts of interest; in particular, name all action editors that have recently collaborated with authors of the submission.

-- Suggestions of action editors that seem best suited to handle the submitted manuscript.
+- Suggestions of 3 to 5 action editors that seem best suited to handle the submitted manuscript (Note: from the list of Action Editors, NOT editorial board reviewers).
 These suggestions will be considered (though not necessarily honored).
 We have found that some action editors are popular with many authors, and may be busy handling other papers at a given point in time, so listing at least three action editors helps us expedite the process.

 To submit a paper, please